Relative benefits of different active learning methods to conceptual physics learning

 We asked each instructor to collect three sources of data: (1) pre- and post-semester concept inventories, (2) pre- and post-semester network surveys, and (3) video recordings of three consecutive class sessions.
-The data collection procedures were approved by Drexel University's Institutional Review Board under Protocol No. 2203009130.

 Concept inventories, such as the Force Concept Inventory~\cite{hestenes1992force}, are research-validated instruments used to measure student understanding of physics content.
-Instructors chose an existing concept inventory to give to their students, such that the concept inventory aligned with the topics taught in the course, and administered the assessment at both the beginning (before any exposure to the material) and the end of the semester (see Table~\ref{tab:CIinfo} in End Matter).
-24 of the 31 courses had more than 50\% of enrolled students with matched responses (i.e., completing both the pre- and post-semester concept inventory) and are included in our analysis of conceptual learning.
+Instructors chose an existing concept inventory to give to their students, such that the concept inventory aligned with the topics taught in the course, and administered the assessment online (e.g., using the Learning About STEM Student Outcomes tool~\cite{lasso}) at both the beginning (before any exposure to the material) and the end of the semester (Supplementary Information Table 3).
+26 of the 31 courses had at least 40\% of enrolled students with matched responses (i.e., completing both the pre- and post-semester concept inventory) and/or at least 30 enrolled students with matched responses and are included in our analysis of conceptual learning (Supplementary Information Table 1).

-Instructors also administered an online network survey at both the beginning and the end of the semester.
+Instructors also administered an online network survey using Qualtrics at both the beginning and the end of the semester.
 The survey probed which peers students interacted with using the following prompt adopted from prior work~\cite{commeford2021characterizing}: ``Please choose from the list of people that are enrolled in your physics class the names of any other student with whom you had a meaningful interaction in class during the past week, even if you were not the main person speaking."
 The prompt was followed by a list of all students enrolled in the course with associated checkboxes.
 Students could select as many of their peers' names as they wanted.
-19 of the 31 courses had both pre- and post-semester response rates above 50\% of enrolled students on the survey and are included in the network analysis.
+19 of the 31 courses had both pre- and post-semester response rates above 50\% of enrolled students on the survey and are included in the network analysis (Supplementary Information Table 1).